PRS membership categories

 New members and members whose earnings do not meet the qualifying criteria for promotion to Associate or Full member status are known as Provisional members.

 Promotion to Associate membership is granted on the basis of total royalties generated by the member’s works in the previous one to three year period.
 If at any time during that period the provisional member was a member of an affiliated society, the total will include royalties paid by PRS to the affiliate.
 To become an Associate member a writer or publisher must have been a member of PRS or an affiliated society for no less than one year.
 The current thresholds (to the nearest £10) are:

 (.001% of £399,080,656.89)

 All successor members join as Associate members.

-Full membership is granted in perpetuity if a member’s total royalty earnings reach a higher royalty threshold in any two of PRS’s three preceding financial years, including royalties collected by PRS and passed on to an affiliated society for distribution.
+Full membership is granted in perpetuity if a member’s total royalty earnings reach a higher royalty threshold in two of PRS’ three preceding financial years, including royalties collected by PRS and passed on to an affiliated society for distribution.
 The thresholds (to the nearest £10) are detailed below.
-A member’s earnings would need to reach two of the three thresholds listed (i.e. either 2014 or 2015 plus 2016):
+A member’s earnings would need to reach two of the three thresholds listed (i.e. either 2015 or 2016 plus 2017):

 Additional voting rights of Full membership

 A Full member will be eligible for an additional 10 votes in a poll or postal ballot if the member’s total royalty earnings reach a higher threshold linked to the date of their admission to membership as detailed in the following table.
 The eligibility of a member for additional votes is certified on an annual basis.

 (aggregate receipts for period 1 Jan 1998 to 31 Dec 2017)